 Surrounding the lake there are some great hiking trails.
 One of the popular trails is Smittle Creek Trail and an easy 2.6-mile trail that leads to the Oak Shores Park.
 For a bit more of a challenge, the Stebbins Cold Canyon Trail is a four-mile loop that offers some scenic views of the lake from the top of the mountain.

 The North End Trail is an easy hike on the north side of the lake.
 It is 11 miles long and is a great place to spot some wildlife.
 There is so much to see and do at Lake Berryessa.
-This lake is a popular destination for residents of Napa County and visitors looking to explore one of the best lakes in California.

 A great place to see some turquoise-blue waters and dramatic mountain views.
 Convict Lake is one of the most photographed lakes in California due to its stunning beauty.